Dynamical Mean-Field Theory for Quantum Chemistry

 To determine which interactions must be retained we observe that for $n=6$ the problem posed by the correlated ($1s$) subspace with the complete interaction can be diagonalized exactly.
-The upper panel of Fig.~\ref{H6energies} compares the resulting energies to those obtained by treating some parts of the interaction via Hartree-Fock and the other parts exactly.
+The upper panel of Fig.~\ref{H6energies} compares the resulting energies to those obtained by treating some parts of the interaction via UHF and the other parts exactly.
 We focus on the on-site term, conventionally denoted $U={\hat{\mathbf I}}^{\text{corr}}_{a,a,a,a}$ and the first neighbor terms ${\hat{\mathbf I}}^{\text{corr}}_{a,a,a,b},{\hat{\mathbf I}}^{\text{corr}}_{a,a,b,b},{\hat{\mathbf I}}^{\text{corr}}_{a,b,a,b}$ with $b$ a nearest neighbor of site $a$, which we lump together into a term $V_1$.
-We define two models, ``Exact ($U)$'', where we treat the $U$ term exactly and all other interactions by Hartree-Fock, and ``Exact ($U,V_1)$'' where we treat the $U$ and all $V_1$ terms exactly and all other interactions by Hartree-Fock.
-In the ``Exact ($U$)'' case the Hartree Fock equations have a phase transition at $R\sim 4$ bohr; in the ``Exact ($U,V_1$)'' the HF equations do not have phase transition.
-The solid curve with small squares (black on-line), the dashed trace with solid up-pointing triangles (blue on-line) and the dotted trace with down-pointing triangles (magenta on-line) compare these three energies.
-The ``Exact ($U,V_1$)'' approximation is much closer to the exact energy than the ``Exact ($U$)'' approximation.
+We define two models, ``Exact($U)$,'' where we treat the $U$ term exactly and all other interactions by UHF, and ``Exact($U,V_1)$'' where we treat the $U$ and all $V_1$ terms exactly and all other interactions by UHF.
+From Fig. ~\ref{H6energies} we see that the Exact($U,V_1$) approximation is much closer to the exact energy than the Exact($U$) approximation.
 We conclude that it is important to use a method which incorporates the on-site and first neighbor interactions, while the remaining terms may be treated approximately.

 Each site has two (counting spin degeneracy) orbitals, so as defined above the CDMFT method with $N=2$ means the cluster contains one atom.
-We refer to this approximation as HF+DMFT; it is properly viewed as an approximation to the ``Exact ($U$)'' Hamiltonian.
-The CDMFT method with $N=4$ corresponds to a two-atom cluster and may be viewed as an approximation to the ``$\text{Exact}\ (U,V_1)$'' Hamiltonian although it is of course also an approximation to the ``Exact ($U$)'' Hamiltonian.
-We refer to this approximation as HF+CDMFT.
+At this level we have an approximation to the Exact($U$) Hamiltonian which we refer to as ``DMFT($U$).''
+The CDMFT method with $N=4$ corresponds to a two-atom cluster and constitutes an approximation to the $\text{Exact}(U,V_1)$ Hamiltonian which we refer to as ``CDMFT($U,V_1$).''
+We have also used CDMFT as an approximation to the Exact($U$) Hamiltonian.
+We refer to this approximation as ``CDMFT($U$).''